-Students are expected to submit their thesis within twelve terms from their start date2.
+Students are expected to submit their thesis within twelve terms from their start date.
 Students should check their Welcome Letter for their submission deadline.
+Further information about the process and requirements can be found on the Research Examinations webpage.

 Before starting the process for the Appointment of Examiners please read the Notes of Guidance for Research Examinations (GSO.20a).
+Information